• Sign In

 In the spirit of transparency and building trust, discuss with your team a few ways to promote your security practices with customers and prospects.
 Although you don’t have to announce that you’re pursuing SOC 2, you can still outline the processes you have in place to keep their data safe.

-On your website or social media, consider outlining a high-level overview of:
+On your website, social media, or Trust Center, consider outlining a high-level overview of:

 • Any continuous security control monitoring you have in place.